 The IRS recognizes another non-taxable approach to vehicle reimbursement called FAVR reimbursement, or a fixed and variable rate allowance.
 This program holds several key advantages over a car allowance or mileage rate, making it the most desirable alternative to a company car.

-While employees switching from the benefit of a company car to a reimbursement for a personal vehicle may feel a loss, if the employer decides it is necessary to make the change, a FAVR allowance will likely prove the most satisfying alternative.
+Employees switching from the benefit of a company car to a reimbursement for a personal vehicle may feel a loss.
+However, if the employer decides it is necessary to make the change, a FAVR allowance will likely prove the most satisfying alternative.
 Employees will appreciate the transparency of the rate they receive.

 To learn more about how your company might benefit by switching to a reimbursement model, follow the link below or schedule a discovery call with mBurse.